PencilCode/reference/documents/turtle/fanimation.html.md

 ### An Analog Timer

 This timer resets the frame every second, erasing the entire screen and drawing it again each time.
-Because of `speed Infinity`, this happens instantly, with no visible delay.
-Because of the [`tick`](tick.html), each frame lasts for exactly one second.
+Because of `speed Infinity`, this happens instantly with no visible delay.
+The loop runs 1 time per second because of the [`forever`](forever.html) loop with the `1` arguement (indicating 1 loop per second).

 <pre class="examp">
 ht()